 Holding Period Return

-Holding period return is the total return earned on an investment over its whole holding period expressed as a percentage of the initial value of the investment.
+Holding period return (also called holding period yield) is the total return earned on an investment over its whole holding period expressed as a percentage of the initial value of the investment.
 It is calculated as the sum capital gain and income divided by the opening value of investment.

 There are two sources of return for any investment in bond, stock, real estate, etc.: (a) capital gain and (b) income.
 The capital gain or loss results from the movement in value of investment from the date of purchase to the date on which the holding period return is calculated.
 The income results from coupon payments, dividends, rents, etc.

 Holding period return is not a standardized measure of return.
 A given holding period return might be for a single day or a 5-year period and we will not know.
 Comparison between holding period return on different investments directly is not appropriate.
 We need to find out the total time over which the return is calculated and then convert it to annualized holding period return.